Eleventy Plugin Baseline

 Tips

-• If multilingual: true and a languages map is set, sitemap-core will emit a sitemap index and per-locale sitemaps.
+• When multilingual: true and a languages map is set, sitemap-core emits a sitemap index and per-locale sitemaps automatically.

 Previous: head-core